Phelix-hub/dsc-phase-1-project-v2-4/README.md

 What are the most likely strong Competitors Microsoft is likely to face with in the Movie Studio Business?

-Below cells tend to answer business understanding question 2 above
+Below tends to answer business understanding question 2 above

 Group by the 'studio' column and get the average ratings of all movies per studio